cmosguy/laravel-http-pushstream-broadcaster/README.md

 # Why use HTTP Pushstream?
-If you want to really absorb the power of the capabilities of this module then check out what the dev-ops from Discus thought in this link:
+If you want to really absorb the power of the capabilities of this module then check out what the dev-ops from [Disqus](http://disqus.com) thought in this link:

 http://highscalability.com/blog/2014/4/28/how-disqus-went-realtime-with-165k-messages-per-second-and-l.html